 As the Executive Director of HUGE, Butch brings vision, technical expertise and passion to every HUGE production.

-Nels has extensive experience with nationally recognized improvisational theater groups including The Groundlings, Annoyance Theater, and The Upright Citizens Brigade in addition to his Twin Cities collaborative experience since 1995.
+Nels Lennes (he/him/his) has extensive experience with nationally recognized improvisational theater groups including The Groundlings, Annoyance Theater, and The Upright Citizens Brigade in addition to his Twin Cities collaborative experience since 1995.
 Nels has recently directed the Twin Cities productions of Ka-Baam!! and Creature Feature, continues to co-produce the weekly improv showcase “Improv A Go Go” as well as perform with local improv groups.
 As an instructor, Nels has taught many courses on improv, as well as Master Series classes of his own design.
 Nels is also an accomplished screen actor, appearing in several films as well as commercials for national marketing campaigns.

 Amy Derwinski (she/her/hers) stumbled upon Improv 101 and subsequent classes at HUGE in the winter of 2015.
 She quickly learned that HUGE theater’s commitment to inclusion and diversity aligned with her own values in education, equity and justice.
 Her ability to build authentic relationships, identify common goals and develop long term plans have been fine-tuned as a union organizer, educator and activist.
 When not fighting for public education, queer rights or reproductive justice she can be found napping in a variety of indiscriminate locations.
 She has been known to explore new parts of the world by boat, bike and tent.
 She lives in Minneapolis with her partner and several hundred rocks stolen from numerous national parks.
 Most notably, she is likely to misplace her keys, wallet or phone at least once a day but still make it on time, if not early, to everything.